Join a Teaching Union

 Together trade unions have transformed our country, pushing governments to positively legislate on everything from fair employment to health and safety; from disability rights to LGBQT+ equality.

-There are four main teaching unions in Northern Ireland:
+There are four main teaching unions in Northern Ireland, and two unions which principally represent teachers in leadership roles.

 The National Association of Schoolteachers and Union of Women Teachers is the largest teachers’ union in Northern Ireland, and represents over 300 000 teachers across the entirety of the UK.
 Join NASUWT here.

-The cost of joining a trade union (your union “subs”) can be part-claimed back from HMRC (NASUWT and NEU) or can receive tax relief at source if the teacher is paid by DE (UTU and INTO).
-So it actually costs very little to receive all of these benefits and protections.
+The cost of joining a trade union (your union “subs”) can be part-claimed back from HMRC, therefore it actually costs very little to receive all of these benefits and protections.

 Designed and produced by teachers and trade unionists.
 While every effort has been made to ensure the accuracy of information on this site, teacher and union representatives are advised to contact their own trade union reps before taking action which might leave them in breach of contract.
 Think1265 uses WordPress, which uses cookies for functionality.
 Think1265 does not use any cookies for any purpose other than those used by WordPress for site functionality, and no personal information is retained or processed by think1265 without users’ specific permission. © 2024 think1265